FortAwesome/react-fontawesome/README.md

   so we've omitted them.)
 * Or it could be an `Array` of strings, where the first element is a prefix, and the second element is the icon name: `{["fab", "apple"]}`

+### Unit Testing

+When testing components, you'll want to make sure that any icons referenced in those components are available for testing purposes.
+You have a couple choices here:

+1. If you want to test a child component on its own, you can [import its icons explicitly](#explicit-import).

+2. If you've built a library instead, and your test doesn't include your root component that defines your library of icons, you may see errors like this:

+    `Could not find icon { prefix: 'fas', iconName: 'chevron-right' }`

+    If this happens, and the icon isn't important to the particular test, you can mock FontAwesomeIcon like this:

+    ```js
+    import React from "react";

+    export function FontAwesomeIcon(props) {
+      return <i className="fa" />;
+    }
+    ```

+    With [create-react-app](https://github.com/facebook/create-react-app), you can put this code in `src/__mocks__/@fortawesome/react-fontawesome.js` to automatically include it in any tests, and alleviate errors.

 ### Processing `<i>` tags into `<svg>` using Font Awesome